2AA4-W23/a1-liujeffery/logbook.md

 01/27/23: Finishing up MVP and moving on to step 3.

 01/28/23: Some misinterpretation of what the MVP expected meant a much longer time finishing it up.
 Now trying to blaze through steps ASAP.

+01/28/23: After backtracking to complete step 2, finished implementing logging statements and the rest of step 3, now moving onto step 4.